Justin-Yuan/Capstone/README.md

 - to kill after finish running, press **Enter** in the launch terminal (this will kill all child terminals)
 - you can save map by enabling `-s` or `--save_map`, this will save the map named **map** after shutdown; to change map name, provide argument `-m <name>` or `--map_name <name>`
+- to run on real robot, enable `-r` or `--real`, this will bring up real turtlebot configuration instead of simulation

 ## Miscellaneous